cy948/pkm/vault/degree.master.eng.lesson.writing.sub.md

 ​		Last but not least, it is advisable to maintain strict order, which contributes to the result that everyone could share the public facilities.

 ​		Thank you for your due attention to my letter.
-I'm looking forward to your earliest convenience.
+I'm looking forward to reply at your earliest convenience.

 <p align="right">
     Your sincerely, <br>